KEINOS/Hello-Cobra/README.md

 To evolve the sample through natural selection, if you have any better comments, suggestions, practice, etc., then don't hesitate to PR.

 If the PR passes the tests then **it will be merged automatically**.
-If you feel something against any PR then feel free to counter PR.
+If you feel something against any PR, then feel free to counter PR.

 ### Auto-merge Conditions